wiryls/ExperimentOnPersistence/README.md

 **The differences**:

  - Remove member `struct CvTypeInfo* info`.
 Member `info` is used in RTTI but seems not used in most nodes.
 To minimize the size of nodes, I removed it.
-And an additional node is needed to record the type.
+Therefore, an additional node is needed to record the type.
  - `Ordered Map` instead of `Hash Map`.
 As we all know, the main advantage of `ordered map` is it preserves order.
 So we can open a file and do some insertion or deletion but the order will not change.
  - Minimal pointer members.
 For example, it is `struct ...::Layout seq` instead of `Seq * seq` in the union.
 Memory allocation is reduced here.
  - Top level union.
 It shows above.
 Size of a node is always 16 bytes.